 Founded in October 2020, Gryphon is a bitcoin mining company based in Las Vegas, Nevada.
 Gryphon launched its mining operations in September 2021 upon the receipt of the first of 12 batches of 600 Bitmain S19j Pro Antminers.
-Gryphon has deployed a combined total of approximately 8,800 S19j Pro and S21 Antminers from Bitmain Technologies Limited.
-Gryphon's mission is to create a net carbon neutral bitcoin miner.
 Gryphon's revenue model is to mine and hold bitcoin, and then sell only the bitcoin that is necessary to pay its operating expenses and to reinvest in operational expansion.
-The bitcoin that is sold to pay operating expenses and to reinvest in operational expansion is sold within a 24-hour time frame of receipt.
+The bitcoin that is sold to pay operating expenses and to reinvest in operational expansion is typically sold within 24-hours of receipt.